Is it possible to have a conversation without words?

 Individually, it was inspiring and challenging!
 Did I want to do something similar or change the conversation?
 What was most significant to me about what I was seeing?
 Did I respond to the subject, the color palette, a shape, the quality of light, a ripple on the water, a feeling?
 Would my image convey my emotional response?
 Should I create a new image or search my files for a good fit?

-The work exhibited in Visual Conversation presents one complete conversation and short runs from other conversations.
+The work exhibited in Visual Conversations presents one complete conversation and short runs from other conversations.

 As a viewer, what do you see?
 Do you understand our responses?
 What surprises you?
-Gather some friends and try your own Visual Conversation!
+Gather some friends and try your own Visual Conversations!

 We are a group of photo-based artists living in New England.
 We gather for retreats several times a year to share work and feedback and encourage each others’ creative growth.
 Looking for a way to continue these meaningful conversations and stimulate each other between our gatherings, we decided to initiate an ongoing visual conversation, taking turns receiving and then responding to images from each other.
 The idea was originally just to inspire each other, but once we saw the outcome of our first visual conversation, we realized that we had created a collaborative creative piece, and decided to do more.